Flat Fee Landlord

 Every showing request requires coordination — scheduling, confirming, sometimes rescheduling, and being available (or arranging access) at the agreed time.
 In an active market, a desirable property might generate 20-30 showing requests in the first week.
 Managing that volume while working a full-time job is genuinely difficult.

 Professional property managers use lockbox systems, self-showing technology, and dedicated scheduling staff to handle showing volume without requiring landlord involvement in every appointment.
+At Flat Fee Landlord, we use Tenant Turner to automate showing scheduling — qualified prospects can book and attend showings without a single phone call from the property owner.

-Screening Applicants
+Screening Applicants the Right Way

 Once showings generate applications, the real work begins: pulling credit reports, verifying income documentation, calling previous landlords, checking criminal background — and doing all of it consistently across every applicant to stay fair housing compliant.

-A rushed or incomplete screening is how landlords end up with bad tenants.
 A systematic, consistent screening process is what produces a sub-1% eviction rate.
+Here is what professional screening actually involves:

 Fair Housing law prohibits discrimination based on protected classes — race, color, national origin, religion, sex, familial status, disability — and state law in Virginia and Texas extends additional protections.
 Every rejection must be based on documented, consistently applied business criteria.